Pimpinella cypria: Description

-Flowering in spring (April to May), P. cypria bears its blooms in terminal umbels (a flower cluster whose stalks radiate from a single point, much like the ribs of an umbrella) arranged in loose, branching panicles of six to fourteen rays; each ray is 2–9 cm long and lightly bristly.
+Flowering in spring (April to May), P. cypria bears its blooms in terminal umbels (a flower cluster whose stalks radiate from a single point, much like the ribs of an umbrella) arranged in loose, branching panicles of six to fourteen rays; each ray is long and lightly bristly.
 The small flowers have dirty-white petals about 1 mm long with two unequal lobes.
 Following flowering, the plant produces narrowly ovoid fruits roughly 4 mm long and 2.5 mm wide; each one-seeded segment (mericarp) is flattened side to side, clothed in fine white hairs and marked by five slender longitudinal ridges.

 The diploid chromosome number of Pimpinella cypria has been determined as 2n = 20.

 Habitat & distribution

 Pimpinella cypria grows in limestone fissures in many north-facing shady spots.
 As an endemic of northern Cyprus, P. cypria is confined to rocky, north-facing slopes of the Kyrenia Range from Kornos to Yaila and near Eptakomi.
-It is particularly common around Saint Hilarion Castle at elevations of 750–820 m—where it favours sunny yet sheltered limestone ledges.
+It is particularly common around Saint Hilarion Castle at elevations of —where it favours sunny yet sheltered limestone ledges.